| Annual Chinese Holidays Chapter 1 - Chinese

 • Festival of the dead to express devotion,

-respect, and remembrance
+respect, and remembrance of ancestors

 • Gravesite offerings of food, drink, and flowers